swithek/ttlcache/README.md

             // 72 (bytes) represent the memory occupied by the *ttlcache.Item structure
             // used to store the new value.
             // 16 (bytes) represent the memory footprint of a string header in Go,
             // as determined by unsafe.Sizeof.
-This includes the metadata for the string,
-            // such as its length and a pointer to the underlying byte array. return 72 + 16 + len(key) + 16 + len(item)
+            return 72 + 16 + len(key) + 16 + len(item)
         }),
     )